Pictured are core staff of the Child Trauma Research Program in 2017.

 Bldg 20, SFGH, where CPP was developed

-Child-Parent Psychotherapy was developed at the Child Trauma Research Program at San Francisco General Hospital (now known as Zuckerberg San Francisco General Hospital).
+Child-Parent Psychotherapy was developed at the Child Trauma Research Program at University of California San Francisco's San Francisco General Hospital (now known as Zuckerberg San Francisco General Hospital).
 CTRP was founded in 1996 with the mission of developing an evidence-based, culturally-informed approach to treating traumatic stress in young children and extending the basic principles of infant-parent psychotherapy to children aged 3 to 5.

 In 1998, the team received federal funding from the National Institute of Mental Health to develop the manual for Child-Parent Psychotherapy and conduct a randomized trial study.
 The study involved preschool-aged children and their mothers, all of whom had experienced domestic violence.
 Results from the study were published through three articles released in 2005, 2006, and 2011.
 They showed that CPP helped reduce child and maternal symptoms even in children who had experienced multiple risks and that results endured over time.